 I get asked that question all the time.
-Everyone wants to know the best way to pay for Disney World food.
-All those great restaurants, those fancy menus, will one of Disney's plans save you money?
+Everyone wants to know the best way to pay for food at Walt Disney World.
+All those great restaurants, those fancy menus, will one of Disney’s plans save you money?

 Dad’s answer is a highly qualified, wishy washy, squishy…

 Yes, I know, that’s not very helpful, but it’s true.
 There are a lot of variables that go into choosing whether or not to have a dining plan, and which one to choose.